 Welcome to the Roanoke Region in Virginia’s Blue Ridge!
 The best endurance mountain bikers in the country are about to descend on the region for a week of competition, grit, and community.
 This spectator guide has all you need to know.

-TLDR/cliff notes: Expect amazing racing all week, but if you want the top three events, choose: Wednesday night for the Community Social, Thursday night for Elite Short Track, and Saturday afternoon for Elite Cross Country.
+TLDR/cliff notes: Expect amazing racing all week, but if you want the top events, choose: Thursday night for Elite Short Track, and Saturday afternoon for Elite Cross Country.
 Bring your water bottle & cowbells.

 Schedule & Daily Previews